-- 1. Application for Degree (for those not coming in with MA degrees)-Due early February; be on look-out for paperwork - 2.
-Graduate Student Activity Report Completed on-line - 3.
-For those students without a MA degree:

-Appointment of Supervisory Committee for Doctoral Degree organized approximately one month prior to end of semester and typically turned in at end of first semester, second year.
-Signed by Graduate Chair

-- 4. Final Examination Report for MA Degree (for those not coming in with MA degrees)-Due early February; be on look-out for paperwork.
-Signed by Advisor and Graduate Chair - 5.
-For those students without a MA degree:

-Program of Studies for the Doctoral Degree - typically program of studies meeting held and form turned in by end of this semester.
+- 1. Application for Degree.
+Due early February; be on look-out for paperwork - 2.
+Graduate Student Activity Report.
+Completed on-line. - 3.
+Final Examination Report for MA Degree.
+Due early February; prompted during Clinical Intervention II; be on look-out for paperwork. - 4.
+Program of Studies for the Doctoral Degree.
+Typically program of studies meeting held and form turned in by end of this semester.